llvm/torch-mlir/docs/development.md

 The following commands generate configuration files to build the project *in-tree*, that is, using llvm/llvm-project as the main build.
 This will build LLVM as well as torch-mlir and its subprojects.

 ###### ...Base + Optimization Options
-This will build `libtorch` / `PyTorch` wheels from source and requires [the enablement mentioned earlier](#optional-enable-quicker-builds).
-If you encounter issues when you run this, try the [simplified build command](#base-options) instead.

 ```shell
 cmake -GNinja -Bbuild \